impresso/impresso.github.io/_posts/2019-01-24-DigitalHumanities.md

 The Laurel and Lavender impresso user workshops, which gave researchers the opportunity to test some functions of the engine, both effectively illustrated this point: historians asked for multiple citation possibilities, one-click functions – particularly for multiple downloading – and personalised work spaces: these observations will undoubtedly help designers enhance the experience of future users.
 As digital humanities finds itself at the crossroads of computer science and humanities, it remains an “objet-frontière”(“border object”, 14) located in a “trading zone”(15) where specialists do not speak the same language and therefore have to find ways of understanding one another.
 “Co-design” – a collaborative effort to create a relevant design led by designers, computer scientists and users/researchers at the same time – is certainly an effective way of associating all available skills with researchers’ requests.
-It is a guideline which the impresso team intends to follow, as emphasised at the aforementioned workshops.
+It is a guideline which the Impresso team intends to follow, as emphasised at the aforementioned workshops.

 Co-design centres on the development of tools.
 However, considering that these tools are used by all historians – not only those who might have participated in their design –, both generosity and transparency may not be sufficient.
 To my mind, learning is central.
 As I myself have experienced, although positive developments have been observed in the past few years, (16) teaching in digital humanities still has to be included more systematically within curricula (17) and clearly acknowledged as a requirement, not just an “option” that is sometimes ignored.